Longitudinal conductivity at integer quantum Hall transitions: Proof of Theorem

 \end{proposition} \begin{proof}

 For every $\alpha_1,\alpha_2\in \{>,<\}$, let us define

 Thus, we have that

 We shall prove that the last three summands in \eqref{eqn:splittingf} are differentiable; since they are even functions, they do not contribute to $\sigma_{jj}$.
-In view of the spectral decomposition, by using Remark \ref{assum:H}\ref{it:spectraldec} and denoting by $P_j(k)$ the projector associated with $\Lambda_j(k)$ for any $1\leq j \leq N$, we get:
+In view of the spectral decomposition for $e^{H(k)t}$ and the definition of $\chi_<$ and $\chi_>$, it is easy to see that there is a gap of at least $\delta$ in the eigenvalues that remain in the expression of the last three terms.
+This is illustrated in Figure \ref{fig:energy-cut}.
+More specifically we obtain the following inequality for some constant $C>0$